ajk-5/WT4Q/TERMS_AND_COOKIE_POLICY.md

-# Terms and Conditions & Cookie Policy
+# Terms of Service and Cookie Policy

-This document describes the terms of use for the WT4Q application and how we handle cookies in accordance with EU Regulation RSPD.
-By using this service you agree to these terms.
+_Last updated: August 16, 2025_

+WT4Q provides news, weather updates, utilities, and casual games.
+By accessing or using WT4Q you agree to the following Terms of Service and Cookie Policy.

-## Terms of Use
+## Terms of Service

+- **Use of the Service.** You agree to use WT4Q only for lawful purposes and in accordance with applicable laws and regulations.
-1. Content is provided for informational purposes only and may change without notice.
+- **No Warranty.** Content is provided for general information only and is supplied "as is" without warranties or guarantees of any kind.
-2. You agree not to use the service for unlawful activities.
-3. WT4Q may modify or discontinue the service at any time without notice.
+- **Modifications.** We may update, suspend, or discontinue any part of the service at any time without notice.
-4. The service is provided "as is" without warranties of any kind.
+- **Limitation of Liability.** WT4Q and its contributors are not liable for any damages resulting from your use of the service.
+- **Intellectual Property.** All content and materials remain the property of their respective owners.

 ## Cookie Policy

-WT4Q uses cookies to enhance the user experience.
-Cookies are small text files stored on your device.
-According to EU Regulation RSPD you have the right to know how cookies are used and to give or withdraw consent.
-On your first visit a banner appears allowing you to accept, manage or refuse non-essential cookies.
+WT4Q uses cookies and similar technologies to operate the site and to understand how it is used in accordance with EU Regulation RSPD.

+### What Are Cookies?

+Cookies are small text files placed on your device by your web browser.

-### Types of Cookies We Use
+### Cookies We Use

-- **Essential Cookies** – Necessary for basic site functionality such as navigation and access to secure areas.
+- **Essential Cookies** – Required for core functionality such as authentication and security.
-- **Analytics Cookies** – Help us understand how the service is used so we can improve the experience.
+- **Analytics Cookies** – Optional cookies that help us measure traffic and improve the service.

-### Your Choices
+### Managing Cookies

-You can use the on-site cookie banner to accept all cookies, refuse analytics cookies or manage your preferences.
-You may also use your web browser settings to delete or block cookies; however some features of WT4Q may not function properly if you do so.
+On your first visit you will see a banner that lets you accept all cookies or reject analytics cookies.
+You can change your preference at any time by revisiting the banner or adjusting your browser settings.
+Blocking essential cookies may prevent parts of the site from working properly.

-For more details or requests related to your personal data under EU Regulation RSPD, please contact us at `privacy@wt4q.example.com`.
+For questions about these terms or our use of cookies, contact us at `privacy@wt4q.example.com`.